 Lesser celandine, Ranunculus ficaria, is a plant that you will find everywhere where I live at the moment.
 This plant appearing is one of the early signs of spring.
 It’s a very small and unassuming plant in appearance.
 However, the things you can do with it are pretty amazing.
 Lesser celandine is one of the plants that can provide you with food all year round.
 In early spring by means the leaves and the rest of the year by means of the tubers.

 In terms of magical properties, celandine is also an excellent plant.
 Some of its reputed uses are providing protection in general and against conditions that compromise milk production specifically.
 It also brings happiness and wards off gloomy thoughts, amongst other things.
+In short, this is a wonderful plant to have as an ally.
+Read more about her in this monograph.

 Lesser celandine is a modest plant, reaching a maximum height of 30 cm, but usually staying lower to the ground.
 The plant grows on a rhizome with tubers (bulbils) at the top.
 The stem is horizontal or upright with stalked, glossy, succulent leaves, which are cordate – or, in the case of the upper leaves, palmatifid.